 A fox could attack a cat, but it’s very unlikely.
 Most foxes would not want to get on the wrong side of a cat’s sharp claws.
 Also, cats are much better climbers than foxes.
 This makes cats unsuitable prey.

 According to BBC Wildlife, an urban fox travels through 100+ cats’ territories each night.
 If foxes were a serious threat to cats, we’d see many more injuries and deaths.

 Many foxes will eat a cat if they come across a cat’s carcass.
 They are scavengers, so they’ll eat just about anything.
-However, the act of stalking and killing a cat is rare.
+However, the act of a fox physically stalking and killing a cat is rare.

 How Common are Fox Attacks on Cats?